microsoft/dstoolkit-text2sql-and-imageprocessing/ai_search_with_adi/README.md

             "data": {
                 "extracted_content": {
                     "sections": [
-                        "<LIST OF DETECTED HEADINGS AND SECTIONS FOR THE ENTIRE DOCUMENT">
+                        "<LIST OF DETECTED HEADINGS AND SECTIONS FOR THE ENTIRE DOCUMENT>" ],
-                    ],
                     "content": "<CLEANED MARKDOWN CONTENT FOR THE ENTIRE DOCUMENT>" }